 The Azores are not known for the picturesque, white sand beaches however the many dark lava stone beaches that do exist on the island are equally unique and offer an excellent view out into the Atlantic.
 It is not many places where you can admire cows grazing on the green grass on the mountains above while basking in the sunshine on the hot sand beach overlooking the rugged Atlantic coastline.

-There are numerous natural rock pools and man made pools along the coastlines which are ideal to spend a unique afternoon with many local restaurants serving the islands finest traditional dishes.
-The island of Sao Miguel has increasingly gained international exposure due to the fact that they have 2 very unique golf courses that exists on the island.
+There are numerous natural rock pools and man-made pools along the coastlines which are ideal to spend a unique afternoon with many local restaurants serving the island’s finest traditional dishes.
+The island of Sao Miguel has increasingly gained international exposure due to the fact that they have 2 very unique golf courses that exist on the island.

 *BUY NOW!
 AZORES HYDRANGEA SEEDS*

 There is nothing more beautiful then seeing colorful blue and purple hydrangeas in your garden; something we have an abundance of here in the Azores islands.
 Now available in limited quantity are 100% Azores Hydrangea seeds from the green island of Sao Miguel.
 25 Stratified Hydrangea Seeds from the Azores - Beautiful Strong Healthy Plants - Lovely Fragrance - Great for Gardens, Borders or Potted Enjoy the magic of the Azores in your garden today!
 SHIPPED WORLDWIDE AFTER PAYMENT ONLINE!